Kernel-Level/cratehack_ISLE.lua/README.md

-# Free open sourced crate hack testing v2.1
+# Beta testing some of my very very secret script!!
-enjoy :) - Krypton
+enjoy